LeoVarnet/psychoac-manuel-fr/_sources/systeme_auditif/Oreille_interne.md

 ```

-> The assumption of a ‘passive’ cochlea, where elements are brought into mechanical oscillation solely by means of the incident sound, is not tenable.
+> The assumption of a ‘passive' cochlea, where elements are brought into mechanical oscillation solely by means of the incident sound, is not tenable.
 The degree of resonance of the elements of the cochlea can be measured, and the results are not compatible with the very heavy damping which must arise from the viscosity of the liquid.
 For this reason the 'regeneration hypothesis' is put forward, and it is suggested that an electromechanical action takes place whereby a supply of electrical energy is employed to counteract the damping. (*The physical basis of the action of the cochlea, Thomas Gold, 1948*)

 ## Cellules cilliées externes et amplification-compression

-… mais la cochlée n’est pas seulement un analyseur en fréquence !
+… mais la cochlée n'est pas seulement un analyseur en fréquence !
 La cochlée effectue également une transduction (grâce aux ~3500 cellules ciliées internes), c.-à-d. une conversion vibration → décharge électrique.
 … et une compression de dynamique (grâce aux ~25000 cellules ciliées externes)